 Once the washing cycle is complete, you must run another cycle by using a warm water wash and a clod water rinse as well.

-Once you’ve done with washing machine, remove your fabric from the machine, and then hang it for air dry or you can dry it with a machine.
+Once you’ve done with the washing machine, remove your fabric from the machine, and then hang it for air dry or you can dry it with a machine.

 As soon as possible clean up your washing machine.
 To do this add warm water and one or two cups of chlorine bleach to the washing machine and then run it for a full cycle.

-Step 1: Use a black fabric dye:
+Step 1: Use a Black Fabric Dye:

-But if you wanna dye a fabric, which is made out of synthetic fibers such as spandex acrylic, or polyester, select a black fabric dye that is designed for synthetic fabrics.
+If you want to dye a fabric black, which is made out of natural fibers such as silk, cotton, wool, and linen, most of the fabric black dye will work perfectly.
+But if you want to dye a fabric, which is made out of synthetic fibers such as spandex acrylic, or polyester, select a black fabric dye that is designed for synthetic fabrics.

-Step 2: Fill up your bucket with warm water:
+Step 2: Fill up Your Bucket with Warm Water:

 Add warm water to your bucket, make sure to use a large bucket.
 Also, you should add enough water to your bucket.
 Don’t use cold water, using warm water will give you the best result.

 Before you add your black fabric dye into the bucket, read the dye label to find out how much dye you should use.

-If you wanna have a dark, solid black color you can add more dye.
+If you want to have a dark, solid black color you can add more dye.
 And then use a large metal spoon or a stick to stir the dye, and then stir the dye thoroughly with your spoon or stick.

-Step 4: Add salt:
+Step 4: Add Salt: